DoMessWithProfile/reader-23/README.md

 Description
 -----

 reader-23 is an application which aims to address the challenge of visual tracking in traditional paragraph and text formatting to assist users in reading and comprehension.
 It is built on the scientific research method called Rapid serial visual presentation (RSVP) which involves presenting a series of visual stimuli, such as words or images, one after another in quick succession at the same location.
-This approach to present visual stimuli should improve the users ability to focus and heighten their ability to consume content
+This approach to present visual stimuli should improve the users ability to focus and heighten their ability to consume content.

 Building upon an existing prototype, the app will iterate through words in a sentence and paragraph, displaying them sequentially at a centralised position, increasing the users ability to read words quickly.
 This app is not meant to replace reading entirely, the intention of this application is to be used along side traditional reading as a floating helper.